MaxRPelletier/zurIQnexus/README.md

-Awesome — thank you for the details!
-Based on that, here’s a clean, professional, and engaging `README.md` draft you could drop into your repo:

----

 # 🧠 zurIQnexus

 Welcome to **zurIQnexus** — an AI-powered banking assistant platform designed to enhance customer service and operational insights for financial institutions.
 Built around intelligent chatbot interactions, dynamic data visualizations, and AI agent collaboration, zurIQnexus modernizes how banks and their customers connect.